-Employment services job growth increased 0.8% in the District of Columbia during 2017, which is below the 10-year annual average of 1.3%.
-The District of Columbia office market rebounded in the final quarter of 2017.
-Net absorption totaled positive 840,000 SF, which pushed the 2017 total to positive 726,000 SF.
-Comparatively, net absorption during 2016 totaled 1.5 million SF.
-Most tenants continue to demand new construction and trophy, leaving second-generation Class A space with elevated vacancy.
-However, as trophy asking rents drive rental rates higher, value tenants look for more affordable Class B space.
+Employment services job growth increased 0.9% in the District of Columbia during the first half of 2018, which is below the 10-year annual average of 1.3%.
+The District of Columbia office market performed well during the first half, with positive 354,000 SF of positive net absorption.
+Most tenants continue to demand new construction and trophy, leaving second-generation Class A space wtih elevated vacancy.
+However, as trophy asking rents drive rental rates higher, value tenants look to more affordable Class B space.

-The average asking rental rate for all classes of office space in the District of Columbia increased 0.8% during the fourth quarter, up 1.5% over year-end 2016.
-The average asking rent was $51.84 PSF (full service) at December 2017.
-Office prime rents increased 1.4% to $76.75 PSF from year-end 2016.
+The average asking rental rate for all classes of office space in the District of Columbia increased 0.8% during the second quarter, up 0.8% over year-end 2017.
+The average asking rent was $52.26 PSF (full service) at June 2018.
+Office prime rents increased 0.5% to $77.17 PSF from year-end 2017.

-Office investment volume in the District of Columbia totaled $3.9 billion during 2017, accounting for 80% of the total real estate investment for all sectors during this period.
-This compares to 79% of total investment spent over the past five years.
-Office net prime yields have trended downward since reaching 7.0% in 2009 and now stand at 4.6% at year-end 2017.
-Despite the challenging market conditions and limited investment, office received the bulk of the share of investment.
+Office investment volume in the District of Columbia totaled $1.4 billion during the first half of 2018, accounting for 68% of the total real estate investment dollars for all sectors during this period.
+This compares to 79% of total investment dollars spent over the past five years.
+Office net prime yields have trended downward since reaching 7.0% in 2009 and now stand at 4.5% at mid-year 2018.
+Despite the challenging market conditions and limited investment, office received the bulk of the share of investment dollars.